Courtship and Mating Within Evolutionary Game

 Abstract

-In this essay, we investigated methods of mathematical modeling which can be utilized to describe evolutionary .
+In this essay, we investigated methods of mathematical modeling which can be utilized to describe evolutionary game theory.
 An organism’s evolutionary fitness is defined by their ability to pass their genes on to their offspring.
 Without effective courting and mating practices, it is impossible to find quality mates and therefore pass on genetic material.
 Therefore, their fitness is directly contingent on every choice they make in .
 Their decisions can be modeled through game theory each with different outcomes.
 We will discuss how these models can explain the genetic advantages of monogamy, why it is worthwhile for certain to be selective with mates, and why an organism would handicap themselves to increase long-term benefit.
 Additionally, we will discuss how game theory can be applied to decrease vector-borne diseases without contaminating natural resources and harming biodiversity.

 Introduction